 Thanks for stopping by!
-I am an Assistant Professor of Latinx Studies in the Department of English at Florida Atlantic University and hold a Ph.D. in English from the University of Florida.
-I also hold an M.A. in Women’s Studies from UF’s Center for Gender, Sexualities, and Women’s Studies Research and a Graduate Certificate from UF’s Center for Latin American Studies.
-My research and teaching interests span the fields of Hemispheric American Studies (especially Afro-Latinx, Chicanx, Latin/x American, and African-American Literatures and Cultures), Science and Technology Studies (especially Feminist Science Studies), Science Fiction and Utopian Studies, and Critical (Mixed) Race and Ethnic Studies.
+I am an Assistant Professor of Latinx Studies in the Department of English at Florida Atlantic University and affiliate faculty in the university’s Center for Women, Gender & Sexuality Studies.
+I earned my Ph.D. in English from the University of Florida as well as an M.A. in Women’s Studies from UF’s Center for Gender, Sexualities, and Women’s Studies Research and a Graduate Certificate from UF’s Center for Latin American Studies.
+My research interests span the fields of Hemispheric American Studies (especially Afro-Latinx, Chicanx, Latin/x American, and African-American Literatures and Cultures), Science and Technology Studies (especially Critical Race & Feminist Science Studies), and Science Fiction and Utopian Studies.
 My scholarship has been supported by various competitively awarded fellowships including the Florida Education Fund’s McKnight Doctoral Fellowship, the University of Texas at Austin’s Gloria E. Anzaldúa Summer Research Fellowship, and Penn State Abington’s Diversity Pre-Doctoral Fellowship.

-When I am not busy researching, writing, and/or mentoring students, you can find me on outdoor adventures with my husband and our adorable fur babies, drinking copious amounts of coffee, visiting museums and art galleries across the country, binge-watching shows on Netflix (especially the crime, horror, and sci-fi kind), and listening to Bad Bunny, The Beatles, Lizzo, System of a Down, and Vivaldi on repeat.
+When I am not busy researching, writing, and/or mentoring students, you can find me on outdoor adventures with my husband and our adorable fur babies (pictured below), drinking copious amounts of coffee, visiting museums and art galleries across the country, binge-watching shows on Netflix (especially the crime, horror, and sci-fi kind), and listening to Bad Bunny on repeat.

 Hemispheric American Studies